-1.28 Shopfronts are an important part of the public realm.
+1.29 Shopfronts are an important part of the public realm.
 They should relate visually to the overall design of the building.
 Some traditional shopfronts remain in Denton Street; Pakenham's hardware shop retains its original frontage.
 Bowman's Chemist has a shopfront in keeping with the period of its host building.
 Sadly, piecemeal and ill thought-through changes have marred many frontages.
 Some fascias are overlarge for the size of the unit on which they are mounted, sometimes spanning several premises as businesses have expanded.
 In such instances it is possible to create a fascia that respects the underlying subdivisions of the original building, breaking an expanse into separate design elements.
 Good shopfront design includes lettering, design, colour, fascia and stallriser construction and thoughtful design of any security measures required.
 It requires sympathy with its surroundings and when done well will convey a positive impression of the goods and services on offer.
-Further guidance on the design of shopfronts is given in the City Council's Conservation Leaflet number 2.
+Further guidance on the design of shopfronts is given in the City Council's Conservation Leaflet number 2 and by consulting the City Council's conservation officers.